cyberphone/CBOR.js/README.md

 ### Design Rationale

-The proposed API is intended to provide a "baseline" functionality that can easily be implemented in standard platforms with an emphasis on computationally advanced systems like _Web browsers_, _mobile phones_, and _Web servers_.
+The proposed API is intended to provide CBOR "baseline" functionality that can easily be implemented in standard platforms with an emphasis on computationally advanced systems like _Web browsers_, _mobile phones_, and _Web servers_.
 Due to the desire maintaining interoperability across different platforms,